 Your personal statement is not a place where you simply list or describe your hardships, including COVID-19.
 The description of your experience should be followed by how you’ve demonstrated or developed various qualities, values and skillsets desired by medical schools.

 For example, simply writing that your parents were made redundant as a result of COVID-19 and your family went through a period of severe hardship doesn’t say much about you.
+This advice also applies at interview.
+Interviewers may well drill down on your personal statement in detail.

 Community Response Volunteer